actboy168/jass2lua/ydwe-engine-english.md

 	end
 ```

-You can interact with the data in this way to achieve and between jass script
+You can interact with the data in this way between jass script and lua script

 Note that you can not access jass custom function through this way.
-That is, you can not call a function to call each other with arguments, but with no parameters by code variables
+That is, you can not call a function with arguments each other, but with no parameters by code variables

 In the above example, you can run in the jass:

-	call TimerStart(CreateTimer (), 1, true, udg_code)
+	call TimerStart(CreateTimer(), 1, true, udg_code)

-The timer will correct your callback function defined in the lua maturity at the time of each
+The timer will correct callback function which defined in the lua when expired each time

 ##6. jass.japi
-All japi function jass.japi libraries currently registered.
+All currently registered japi function within jass.japi libraries

 ######example